firegloves/MemPOI/README.md

 ### What's new in 1.6.0
 - NEW FUNCTIONALITY - [Column Configuration](#column-configuration) updated with [Column Header customization](#column-header-customization)
+- NEW FUNCTIONALITY - [Column Configuration](#column-configuration) updated with transformation option with ResultSet row datas

 ### What's new in 1.5.0